wileycousins-edu/intro_to_circuits/h-bridge/README.md

 ![circuit hb 1][hb_1_schem]

 When we push down S1, we allow current to flow into Q1's emitter and out of the base, activating the emitter to collector junction.
 We know from our previous calculations that i_R1 is going to be about 12mA.
-So let's replace S1 with a NPN transistor that will allow more than 12mA:
+So let's replace S1 with a NPN transistor that will allow more than 12mA to flow to ground:

 #### circuit hb 1 modified